 The Utah Olympic Park highlights the legacy of the 2002 Salt Lake Winter Olympic Games.
 Inside, make sure to check out the free museum where you can learn all about the 2002 Olympic Games at the Winter Games Museum and all about the evolution of skiing at the Alf Engen Ski Museum.

-To get a bit of an adrenaline rush, make sure to check out the winter ropes courses, where you can try a variety of high obstacle challenges.
-If you want to really experience what the winter Olympics is like, make sure to sign up to take a bobsled ride down the Olympic track (16+, open until April 5).
+To get a bit of an adrenaline rush, make sure to check out the winter ropes courses, where you can try a variety of high-obstacle challenges.
+If you want to really experience what the winter Olympics is like, make sure to sign up to take a bobsled ride down the Olympic track (16+, open until April 8).

-2. Learn some new tricks at Woodward Park City
+Learn Some New Tricks at Woodward Park City

 Woodward Park City is the area's latest action sports hub, but there is so much more to do than just skiing here.
 Outside there are a couple of lifts that are focused on teaching tricks and skills for snowboarders and skiers to do in the terrain park on big jumps.
-There is also a massive tubing hill that you'll want to try out.
+There is also a massive tubing hill that you'll want to be sure to try with the whole family.

 The Park City Library is fantastic and always seems to have some kids program going on.
-You'll find the typical morning storytimes for baby, toddlers, and preschoolers, but in the afternoons and evenings, a lot is going on as well.
-Some of the top programs for kids in the afternoons are the crafternoons (a make and take craft activity), the LEGO Club, and the Books 2 Movies series, where they partner with Park City Film on select weekends to show movies that were based on books for young people.
+You'll find the typical morning storytimes for babies, toddlers, and preschoolers, but in the afternoons and evenings, a lot is going on as well.
+Some of the top programs for kids in the afternoons are todler time, mindfulness Mondays (kids 3-6 learn mindful activities), Bilingual Story Time, and a Minecraft Club.

-6. Channel your artistic side at the Paint Mixer
+Channel your Artistic Side at the Paint Mixer

-If you're looking for something fun and unique to do indoor in Park City, the Paint Mixer is an excellent place to spend a few hours.
-Their painting studio has several classes where you can both create your art, or they also offer guided instruction to walk you through all the steps you need to paint your masterpiece.
+If you're looking for something fun and unique to do indoors in Park City, the Paint Mixer is an excellent place to spend a few hours.
+Their painting studio has several classes where you can create your own art or take guided instruction that will walk you through all the steps you need to paint your masterpiece.
 This is a great way to create a unique and personal souvenir from your trip to Park City that will have your personal touch.

-7. Party at Park City Resort's Spring Gruv
+Party at Park City Mountain's Spring Gruv (Tentative)

-Park City Mountain Resort's annual Spring Gruv festival goes from March 6-April 5.
+Park City Mountain's annual Spring Gruv festival (tentative, please check their calendar for the latest information) is during the last four weeks of the season.
 Every Friday, Saturday, and Sunday for a month, the entire resort celebrates the arrival of spring with a giant party.
-Every day features live music, and special family aprés-ski activities like s' mores and hanging out with the avalanche rescue dogs.
-The culmination of the Spring Gruv is the annual pond skimming contest on April 4, where contestants dress in costume and try to ski across a pond of water.
+Every day features live music and special family aprés-ski activities like s' mores and hanging out with the avalanche rescue dogs.
+The culmination of the Spring Gruv is the annual pond skimming contest, where contestants dress in costume and try to ski across a pond of water.

 If you want to expand your winter sports choices beyond the snow, make sure to give ice skating a try.
 With two options for skating, you can choose between skating indoors or out, depending on the weather.